Gore-Tex: History

+Gore patent held valid in 1983

 In the 1970s Garlock, Inc. allegedly infringed Gore's patents by using Cropper's machine and was sued by Gore in the Federal District Court of Ohio.
 The District Court held Gore's product and process patents to be invalid after a "bitterly contested case" that "involved over two years of discovery, five weeks of trial, the testimony of 35 witnesses (19 live, 16 by deposition), and over 300 exhibits" (quoting the Federal Circuit).
 On appeal, however, the Federal Circuit disagreed in the famous case of Gore v.
 Garlock, reversing the lower court's decision on the ground, as well as others, that Cropper forfeited any superior claim to the invention by virtue of having concealed the process for making ePTFE from the public.
 As a public patent had not been filed, the new form of the material could not be legally recognised.
 Gore was thereby established as the legal inventor of ePTFE.